OmaarElAmri/Blasa.v2/README.md

 ![alt text](https://i.imgur.com/kXSVP5i.png)

-you can test everything except the facebook login is off If you want to use this project you need to redo the firebase side and redo views because they look different from screen size to another.
-It was my first project i didnt focus on  that.
+you can test everything except the facebook login is off If you want to use this project you need to redo the firebase side and replace firebase key.